aakarsh27/i-got-a-macbook/README.md

 i should probably start a journal on github

-time to create a repository for sql
+time to create a repository for SQL